Bone Marrow Transplant in Thailand Your guide to cost, top specialists & hospitals

 Typical ranges at our partner hospitals:

-• Autologous transplant: $30,000–$38,000 — own stem cells, shorter isolation, no GVHD risk
+- Autologous transplant: $30,000–$38,000 using own stem cells, with shorter isolation and no GVHD risk

-• Matched allogeneic transplant: $40,000–$48,000 — sibling or registry donor, longer stay
+- Matched allogeneic transplant: $40,000–$48,000 with a sibling or registry donor and a longer stay

-• Haploidentical transplant: $45,000–$54,000 — half-matched donor with PTCy protocol
+- Haploidentical transplant: $45,000–$54,000 with a half-matched donor and PTCy protocol

 Final pricing is confirmed after pre-transplant evaluation and treatment planning.